rnebesnyuk/DataScienceProject/README.md

 Once the application is up and running, you can use tools like Postman or cURL to interact with the API at http://localhost:7385/.

 1. Register for an initial account to create an administrator for access to administrative features.
+2. Admin should set the parking rates (hourly rate, maximum daily rate) and limit available parking spaces.
-2. Sign up as a user to register a vehicle and use a parking lot.
+3. Sign up as a user to register a vehicle and use a parking lot.
-3. Ask the admin to add your vehicle to the database.
+4. Ask the admin to add your vehicle to the database.
 Once the vehicle is added to the database, it can access the parking lot.
-4. Now you can enter or leave the parking lot by reading the image with your car and the license plate number clearly visible.
+5. Now you can enter or leave the parking lot by reading the image with your car and the license plate number clearly visible.

 <img src="https://github.com/user-attachments/assets/2f5f1066-ef4a-4b85-9e1c-c44819522ebb" alt="20240818_" width="500" height="375" /><img src="https://github.com/user-attachments/assets/122e53da-8070-4347-a9fb-7a1b94ae1cfb" alt="license_plates_detections_" width="500" height="375" />